ceramicnetwork/docs/docs/reference/javascript/blockchain.md

 # Add support for a new blockchain

+!!! warning "Deprecation Notice"

+    This guide is no longer the recommended way to add support for your blockchain and we are not accepting PRs at this moment for blockchains added in this way.
+The recommend way is now described [here](https://did.js.org/docs/guides/add-chain-support).

 This document contains a guide on how to add support for a new blockchain to the [`CAIP10Link`](../../../streamtypes/caip-10-link/overview) StreamType, and to use it for authentication in Ceramic.

 ## Ceramic and blockchain accounts